The Dolphin Lane Mosaic Project is the creation of a large, and inspiring, themed mosaic for a public space in the centre of Boston.

 The aim of the project is to not only teach participants making skills but to also to celebrate heritage, make more people aware of Boston’s rich and unique history, engaging and connecting to long standing residents, more recent European nationals as well as visitors, as Boston continues to develop a visitor offer, with the growing public art collection a central element.

-In the workshops we will explore people’s personal and family stories, and we ask participants to bring photos for this.
-We will look at some history and heritage stories, think about the European context, cultural connections and make artworks/ collage/ texts.
+In the workshops we explore people’s personal and family stories, and we ask participants to bring photos for this.
+We look at some history and heritage stories, think about the European context, cultural connections and make artworks/ collage/ texts.

 Workshops are an experience of mosaic making, handling materials and looking at examples of ours and others work.
 Small mosaic sections will be made on fibre glass netting.
 We also talk about the printed ceramic aspect and discuss design/ colour/ form and so on.

 Get updates and info about how to get involved from the School’s social media: